Alxandr/master-thesis/src/chapter-1/background.md

 which have been looked at by previous papers [@Søgaard2015][@Søgaard2016], and several others that will be examined in great detail in this thesis.

-## BYOD
+## Bring Your Own Device (BYOD)
 This thesis is primarily focused on the current solution to digital exams employed by NTNU, namely a BYOD solution using Safe Exam Browser and Inspera Assessment.
 Most of the issues and exploits discussed in this thesis are therefore only present during this form of examination.
-No assumption should be taken regarding the validity of any of the exploits discoverd during this thesis using any other form of digital examination.
+No assumption should be taken regarding the validity of any of the exploits discovered during this thesis using any other form of digital examination.